2019, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles, synthetic play turf

 We recently installed our No Fault Safety Surface for Water Play to replace some of the surfacing at Liberty Lagoon that was worn due to a lot of use over the last eight years.
 One of the great things about our poured-in-place rubber surface is that it allows for in-laid designs and patterns in appealing bright colors.
 BREC wanted the colorful beach ball pattern in several areas on their splash pad to add an element of fun.
 The colors are so vivid that the beach balls appear to be three-dimensional!

 We also provided our No Fault Safety Surface in a tan blend for the “island” that is located in the center of the lazy river pool.
-Poured-in-place rubber surfacing is seamless and slip-resistant making it an ideal application for water play areas.
+Poured-in-place rubber surfacing is unitary and slip-resistant making it an ideal application for water play areas.
 And, our very talented crew installed the BREC Logo in green.